CExA-project/brak/README.md

 With this approach, the class `brak::WrapperSubview` wraps a view, and each call to the brackets operator gives a new instance of the class wrapping a subview.
 The subview is unmanaged, in order to disable reference counting and increase performance.

-This approach is not inefficient in terms of performance at compile time and at runtime, due to the extra overhead.
+This approach is not inefficient in terms of performance at compile time and at runtime, due to the remaining reference counting.

 ### Array wrapper approach